|

 Graduate Students Stipends

 The second program funded by the Sara and Frank McKnight Fund for Biochemical Research is designed to support the stipends of graduate students working within the Department of Biochemistry here at UTSWMC.
 As graduate students complete their second year of training, individuals are nominated by their mentors and a selection committee composed of Drs.
 Richard Bruick, Joseph Ready and Mike Rosen choose the top candidate.
 The annual graduate student stipend is then funded for this candidate for his/her 3rd, 4th and 5th years of graduate school.
 Since one candidate is chosen for funding each year, this program provides steady-state support for three graduate students.
-Past students include Han Dai, who is now conducting postdoctoral studies with Dr. Stephen Harrison at Harvard University; Feng Jiang, who is currently a research fellow with Dr. Helen Hobbs at UT Southwestern.
-Currently funded students include John DeBergh, who is working under the mentorship of Dr. Joseph Ready; Irnov Irnov who is working under the mentorship of Dr. Wade Winkler; Ying Liu, who is working under the mentorship of Dr. Qinghua Liu; Julio Ruiz, who is working under the mentorship of Dr. Richard Bruick; Ling Cai, who is working under the mentorship of Dr. Benjamin Tu.
 Photographs of past and current fellows are shown below.

 Undergraduate Research Prizes